alan-wu/ZincJS/README.md

 2. Read in your files, set up the graphics and viewing windows.

-3. Export the json files using the following command gfx exporet threejs, there are few different options regarding the export, make sure you read the instruction using "gfx exporet threejs ?" command.
+3. Export the json files using the following command gfx expore threejs, there are few different options regarding the export, make sure you read the instruction using "gfx exporet threejs ?" command.
 Please note down the filename_prefix you have chosen here.
 The number of files output is determined by the number of surfaces group you have created.

 4. Note down the values of eye point, interest point, upvector, near plane and far plane from the output of the "gfx list win 1" command.

-5. Copy the my_model/newheart_view.json file available here in the repository and rename it to [filename_prefix]_view.json ; Open the file and edit the values inside.
+5. Copy the model/newheart_view.json file available here in the repository and rename it to [filename_prefix]_view.json ; Open the file and edit the values inside.

 Example: if I have 3 different group of surfaces output under the prefix "new_models" with the following graphics windows
 settings: